Financial Information

 Consults: Free 30 minute consults are available by phone or in person.
 Email [email protected]

 First Time Vaginal Births: While we love to serve families having a first vaginal birth, the resources required are nearly double that of a woman who has had prior vaginal births.
 We do an extra home visit built into our package.
-And we and our assistant spend an average of 16-24 hours with the client before and after birth as opposed to an average of 6-10 hours with a woman with prior vaginal births.
-There will be an additional $1500 fee for having a first time vaginal birth for patients added to the practice after Oct 1, 2021.
+There will be an additional $1500 fee for having a first time vaginal birth.
 That fee is due at 35 weeks.
 It is nonrefundable even if you risk out of our care.
 As we are not in network with insurance, this doesn’t matter to us.
 Private insurance does increase reimbursement on “prolonged labor” where we are there over 24 hours.
 These charges do not include the NRP certified doula fees we require our clients to hire outside of our care or the natural childbirth classes we require our first time vaginal birthing clients to take.

 Newborn care: (immediate exam, screenings, etc) is billed separately and varies according to care choices of the parents.
-This is due by 35 weeks.
+We do not serve anyone who declines routine newborn care meaning newborn being seen, weighed and examined.
 If there is a transfer prior to birth or clients decline PKU, the PKU fee will be refunded.
-The home visits will continue be offered as usual and so that money is nonrefundable even if clients opt out of the services.
-We offer the PKU, the CCHD and the hearing screenings as well as use of our biliblanket and transcutaneous bilirubinometer if needed.
+We offer the PKU, the CCHD and the hearing screenings as well as use of our biliblanket and transcutaneous bilirubinometer if needed and approved by pediatric provider.
+We keep mother and baby together as much as possible by using our biliblaket to avoid NICU as jaundice is the most common admission to hospital reason for newborns regardless of place of delivery.
 Vaccines are between you and your pediatric provider.
+We do not carry vaccines.

 Home visits: First time mothers get 3 home postpartum visits standard and women with prior children get 2 standard.
 Typically one of the three visits for first time mothers is from one of our IBCLCs or CLCs.
 We are providing 36-40 week in home visits for our standard clients.